-- 4. A warning message now appears, since the user shouldn't usually change the following parameters. - 5.
+- 4. A warning message now appears, since the following adjustments are NOT normally altered by the user. - 5.
 During initial setup and periodic recalibration, zero reference and precision reference millivolt figures must be entered.
 The data is keyed in and Enter pressed to save the values.
 The values shown here should be the same as those engraved on to the main board.
 If no data is entered but the enter key is pressed then no data change is made. - 6.
-See 5 above
+See 5 above.